DynaSteam DS1600 Steam Weeder: Product Review

 The DynaSteam Kit

 The DynaSteam works by shooting pressurized steam onto a weed, shriveling the leaves so the plant can’t photosynthesize and process nutrients.
 The plant should then die and can be easily removed (or it’ll shrivel away to nothing).
-The concept is similar to weed flaming (see our review of the Weed Dragon flame weeder).
+The concept is similar to weed flaming (see our reviews of the Weed Dragon flame weeder and Sievert Gardener Weed Torch).

 The DynaSteam system arrived neatly packaged in a sturdy box.
 All of the parts were easy to identify.